FYC23/haptic-metronome/README.md

 Open-source wearable haptic metronome designed for promoting speech fluency.
 Firmware is STM32G431-based; mechanical and manufacturing files included separately.

 This is a project of [Capella Speech](https://capella-speech.org), a student-run organization focused on raising awareness and gathering accessible resources for speech impairment.
-Originally designed by Capella Speech; manufacturable version developed in collaboration with [哇一机器人](https://wayi-edu.com/).
+Originally designed by Capella Speech; manufacturable version of metronome developed in collaboration with [哇一机器人](https://wayi-edu.com/).

 > Note: This repository contains only the most basic project assets.
 For access to detailed and complete project files, including PCB schematics and firmware source code, please contact the repository owner.